AS Roma: As a company

 Since 1999, during Franco Sensi's period in charge, Associazione Sportiva Roma has been a listed Società per azioni on Borsa Italiana.
 From 2004 to 2011, Roma's shares are distributed between; 67.1% to Compagnia Italpetroli SpA (the Sensi family holding; Banca di Roma later acquired 49% stake on Italpetroli due to debt restructuring) and 32.9% to other public shareholders.

 Along with Lazio and Juventus, Roma is one of only three quotated Italian clubs.
 According to The Football Money League published by consultants Deloitte, in the 2010–11 season, Roma was the 15th highest-earning football club in the world with an estimated revenue of €143.5 million.

-In April 2008, after months of speculation, George Soros was confirmed by Rosella Sensi, CEO of Serie A club A.S.
+In April 2008, after months of speculation, George Soros was confirmed by Rosella Sensi, then-CEO of A.S.
 Roma, to be bidding for a takeover.
 The takeover bid was successively rejected by the Sensi family, who instead preferred to maintain the club's ownership.
 On 17 August 2008 club chairman and owner Franco Sensi died after a long illness; his place at the chairmanship of the club was successively taken by his daughter Rosella.

 Since the takeover in 2011, NEEP Roma Holding S.p.A. has owned all shares Sensi previously hold.
 NEEP, itself a joint venture, was held by DiBenedetto AS Roma LLC (later renamed to AS Roma SPV, LLC) and Unicredit in 60–40 ratio from 2011 to 2013, which the former had four real person shareholders in equal ratio, led by future Roma president Thomas R. DiBenedetto (2011–12).
 The takeover also activated a mandatory bid of shares from the general public, however not all minority shareholders were willing to sell their shares.
 The mandatory bid meant NEEP held 78.038% of shares of AS Roma (increased from 67.1% of the Sensi).
 On 1 August 2013, the president of Roma as well as one of the four American shareholders of AS Roma SPV, LLC, James Pallotta, bought an additional 9% shares of NEEP Roma Holding from Unicredit (through Raptor Holdco LLC), as the bank was not willing to fully participate in the capital increase of NEEP from €120,000 to €160,008,905 (excluding share premium).
 On 4 April 2014 Starwood Capital Group also became the fifth shareholder of AS Roma SPV, as well as forming a strategic partnership with AS Roma SpA to develop real estate around the new stadium.
 The private investment firm was represented by Zsolt Kohalmi in AS Roma SPV, who was appointed on 4 April as a partner and head of European acquisitions of the firm.
 On 11 August 2014, UniCredit sold the remain shares on NEEP (of 31%) for €33 million which meant AS Roma SPV LLC (91%) and Raptor Holdco LLC (9%) were the sole intermediate holding company of AS Roma SpA.